 There's been a tremendous upsurge of interest in food growing in recent years, in response to concerns about food prices, food miles and the environment.
 People want better access to good, healthy and affordable food, and to enjoy cultivating beautiful green spaces and meeting local people.

 The Council are the freeholders for nine allotment sites with a total of 125 full plots (some split into half plots).
 We're responsible for maintaining fences and gates around the plots.
 The Hackney Allotment Society has a 12 year lease on all nine sites and are responsible for the day to day management of the sites.

 The Hackney Allotment Society is a registered charity (number 294128) managed by a voluntary committee and aims to promote horticulture in Hackney.

 There are lots of other options for growing food in Hackney.
 If you're interested in starting your own project, there's plenty of information to help you get started:

 - Capital Growth provide a number of helpful publications

 - if you're interested in growing food in your local park, contact the park's user group for support in getting the project started

 Growing Communities grow fruit and vegetables on half an acre of Soil Association certified land within Hackney's parks as part of their aim of increasing the amount of organic produce grown in Hackney.
 They have food growing spaces in Clissold Park, Allens Gardens and Hackney City Farm.
-The Robin Hood Community Garden user group are starting a new community food growing space at the bottom of Springfield Park.
+The Robin Hood Community Garden user group run a community food growing space at the bottom of Springfield Park.

 Bees and orchards